opensourcecheemsburgers/ubiquity/README.md

 # Ubiquity

 A cross-platform markdown editor written in Rust.
-Currently in pre-alpha.

 Made with Tauri, Yew and DaisyUI.

+Try out the [web version](https://ubiquity.rs) of Ubiquity.

 ![Ubiquity Home](screenshots/ubi.png)